muhd-umer/pyramidtabnet/README.md

 2. The authors of [Pyramid Vision Transformer (PVT v2)](https://arxiv.org/pdf/2106.13797.pdf) for their wonderful contribution to enhance advancements in computer vision.

+3. The authors of [Craft Text Detector](https://arxiv.org/abs/1904.01941) for their awesome repository for text detection.

-3. [Google Colaboratory](https://github.com/googlecolab) for providing free-high end GPU resources for research and development.
+4. [Google Colaboratory](https://github.com/googlecolab) for providing free-high end GPU resources for research and development.
 All of the code base was developed using their platform and could not be possible without it.